 The 3MT is an international competition for graduate students to explain their research or scholarly/creative projects in standard non-disciplinary English to a general audience (the public) in 3 minutes with the help of only one static PowerPoint slide.

-To participate, students must complete the online registration form by noon on Wednesday, October 11, 2017.
+To participate, students must complete the online registration form by October 16, 2020, 12noon.

-NOTE: In order to help participants best prepare for this event we will schedule two Presentation Strategies workshops and send out notifications of these workshops soon.
+NOTE: In order to help participants best prepare for this event we will schedule two Presentation Strategies workshops and send out notifications.
 We strongly encourage each participant to sign up for one of the workshops.
 You will find it most helpful as you prepare to win this competition.
-In addition, there will be a meeting of all participants prior to the competition.
+Our first workshop is scheduled for October 13, 2020 at 12noon.
+Importatnt due dates:

 1) Currently enrolled graduate student in good standing at Appalachian